fasenderos/nodejs-order-book/README.md

  * Modify an existing order with given ID
  *
  * @param orderID - The ID of the order to be modified
  * @param orderUpdate - An object with the modified size and/or price of an order.
-To be note that the `side` can't be modified.
-The shape of the object is `{side, size, price}`.
+The shape of the object is `{size?: number, price?: number}`.
- * @returns The modified order if exists or `undefined` */ modify(orderID: string, { side: 'buy' | 'sell', size: number, price: number });
+ * @returns The modified order if exists or `undefined` */ modify(orderID: string, { size: number, price: number });
 ```

 For example: